kopytjuk/kopytjuk.github.io/content/posts/kpi-architecture/index.md

 Evaluating complex systems operating is noisy real world environments is hard.
 Especially if you are dealing with dynamic behaviour over time, the requirements to the evaluation toolchain grow with every novel insight.
 In the beginning you want to compute just a single number describing algorithm's performance (like mean squared error - *MSE*), but over the project's lifetime your requirements to the evaluation framework grow: at some point you wish to generate static visualizations, create reports over a time range, dig deep at some specific situations or simply render both the algorithm's output and the corresponding *ground-truth* (GT) in a video file.

 In this post I will outline a modular software archecture for the evaluation codebase, which is imho simple and straightforward to extend and maintain.
 It proved one's worth across multiple projects I was involved in.
-The focus of this architecture is the assessment of dynamical algorithms (or systems) applied in the real world (such as robots, trackers or sensors) which experience unexpected behavior from the environment.
+The focus of this architecture is the assessment of dynamic algorithms (or systems) applied in the real world (such as robots, trackers or sensors) which experience unexpected behavior from the environment.
 In most cases this behaviour has to be further analyzed with additional metrics and plots.

 ## Basics